PHOTOGRAPHS... DOCUMENTS... NEWSPAPER CUTTINGS... MEMORIES... INFORMATION... CORRECTIONS... WANTED NOW.

 If you have additional related images/material/information and/or corrections to the information published here please email the webmaster using the email link provided on this web page.

 ACKNOWLEDGEMENTS: The webmaster of this site would like to thank the following individuals for their kind assistance and contributions while researching many of the venues listed

 Ken Roe, Tony Jukes, P.M.
 Miskell, David Fisher, Phillip Walkley, Paul James, Peter Edmunds, David Longstaff, martin T, Graham Powell.

-Welcome to Cinema Wales, an affectionate tribute to the cinemas that played a role in entertaining the working class families of the South Eastern Valleys that make up the heartland of industrial South Wales.
+Welcome to Cinema Wales, an affectionate tribute to the cinemas that once played a role in entertaining the working class families of the South Eastern Valleys that make up the heartland of industrial South Wales.

 Most of the cinemas in this region of Wales have been long lost with only distant memories left to remind us of what once was.
-The whole area was rich in cinemas, most average size towns boasted three to five cinemas, such was the hunger for escapism and big screen entertainment during the heyday of cinema going.
+The whole area was rich in cinemas, most average size towns boasted three to five cinemas, and such was the hunger for escapism and big screen entertainment during the heyday of cinema going.

 Going to the pictures in the South Wales valleys was a big night out for most people, many would go to the pictures more than once a week before it’s decline in the early seventies.

 Not all of the cinemas of the region were the splendid buildings they might have been although it is true that there were a good number of exceptional and popular cinemas throughout the valleys, many were purpose built while a good number were conversions of former indoor markets, music halls and old theatres.
 Many towns and villages included a Working Men’s Hall cinema and these venues are also featured here.